 Should the watch needs to be replaced, Fossil does not guarantee that you will receive the same model.
 If your model is not available, a watch of equal value or a similar style will be provided.
 Also, the replacement watch warranty ends two years from the date you received your replacement watch.

 Visit this link if you need further details or need additional assistance.

 Fossil watches are available worldwide.
 It has 59 offices around the globe and operates in around 150 countries.

 Should you want to buy a watch in person, you can visit one of the 500+ company-owned stores globally.

 You may also shop online through the fossil website.

 There is also a huge selection of Fossil watches to choose from on Amazon.

 Before we end, do you also know that aside from its traditional quartz and Swiss watches, Fossil has also managed to establish itself as a competitor among smartwatches?

 Unpopular to many, Fossil entered the market of smartwatches in the Fall of 2015.
 As Steve Evans, executive vice president of the Fossil brand, stated:

 As an innovator in the fashion watch space, we knew that had the ability to launch a new category of watches that would be extremely relevant to a new generation of watch wearers.
 We pride ourselves as being ‘watch geeks’ and became obsessed with transforming the watch category as it stands.

-Since then, the company has brought more than 150 touchscreen smartwatches, hybrid smartwatches, and activity trackers throughout 40 countries and in 20 languages for their sub-brands.
+Since then, the company has brought more than 150 touchscreen smartwatches, hybrid smartwatches, and activity trackers throughout 40 countries and in 20 languages for its sub-brands.